tor-gu/njoaguof/README.md

 #### Multi-value incident fields

 Some fields contain multiple values which apply to the entire incident.
-For each such column, we create a separate table establishing a many-to-one relationship.
+For each such column, we create a separate table expressing this many-to-one relationship.
 For example, this row in the source data has three values for `incident_type`, and this results in three rows in the `incident_type` table.